Maryjezek/team_profile_generator/README.md

 # team_profile_generator

+This project is a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.

 ## Acceptance Criteria
 GIVEN a command-line application that accepts user input WHEN I am prompted for my team members and their information